 - Support disability-related services and opportunities for students with disabilities.

 Academic accommodations may be provided based on individual review and proper documentation.
-SSC staff review the recommendations from the professional medical report submitted on the student’s behalf and then meets with the student to discuss how the functional impact of his/her disability may relate to course requirements.
+SSC staff review the recommendations from the licensed professional submitted on the student’s behalf and then meets with the student to discuss how the functional impact of his/her disability may relate to course requirements.
 Together, they develop an accommodations plan in conjunction with the instructor.
 Students are required to meet with the SSC staff to initiate the interactive process to provide reasonable academic accommodations.
-A request for accommodation is the responsibility of the student and approval will be communicated from the SSC Director or designee.
+A request for accommodation is the responsibility of the student and approval will be communicated from the Manager of Student Success or designee.

 ADA Test & Quiz Accommodation

 The SSC coordinates with faculty the ability of students with approved ADA accommodations to arrange to take their tests and quizzes in the SSC.
 Students must verify the expected procedure of their instructor as outlined in the course syllabus.